-The Protection Information format is shown in Figure 179 and is contained in the metadata associated with each logical block.
+The Protection Information format is shown in Figure 183 and is contained in the metadata associated with each logical block.
 The Guard field contains a CRC-16 computed over the logical block data.
 In addition to a CRC-16, DIX also specifies an optional IP checksum that is not supported by NVM Express.
 The Application Tag is an opaque data field not interpreted by the controller and that may be used to disable checking of protection information.
 The Reference Tag associates logical block data with an address and protects against misdirected or out-of-order logical block transfer.
 Like the Application Tag, the Reference Tag may also be used to disable checking of protection information.

-Figure 179: Protection Information Format
+Figure 183: Protection Information Format

 The protection information processing performed as a side effect of Read and Write commands is controlled by the Protection Information Action (PRACT) bit in the command.
-Figure 180 illustrates the protection information processing that may occur as a side effect of a Write command.
+Figure 184 illustrates the protection information processing that may occur as a side effect of a Write command.
 If the namespace is not formatted with end-to-end data protection, then logical block data and any optional metadata is transferred from the host to the NVM with no processing.
 If the namespace was formatted with protection information and the PRACT bit is cleared to '0', then logical block data and metadata containing protection information are transferred from the host to NVM.
 As the logical block and metadata passes through the controller, the protection information is checked.
 If a protection information check error is detected, the command completes with the status code of the error detected (i.e., End-to-end Guard Check, End-to-end Application Tag Check or End-to-end Reference Tag Check).
 If the namespace was formatted with protection information and the PRACT bit is set to '1', then logical block data is transferred from the host to the controller.
-The controller inserts protection information and the logical block data and metadata and metadata containing metadata containing protection information and the PRACT bit is set to '1', then logical block data is transferred from the host to the controller.
 The controller inserts protection information and the logical block data and metadata containing protection information are written to NVM.